OpenTranslationBible/open-bible/en-GB/14.2 Chronicles/md/2-chronicles-18.md

 ## 2 Chronicles 18:32

-When the captains of the chariots saw that it was not the king of Israel, they turned back from pursuing him.
+When the captains of the chariots realised it was not the king of Israel, they turned back from pursuing him.

 ---

 ## 2 Chronicles 18:33

-Now a man drew his bow at random and struck the king of Israel in a joint of the armor.
+Now a man drew his bow at random and struck the king of Israel in a joint of the armour.
 So he said to the driver of the chariot, “Turn around and take me out of the battle, for I am severely wounded.”

 ---